Japan's Hoya to launch $1.4 billion counter-bid for Toshiba unit NuFlare

 But Toshiba said in a statement there was no change to its plan to make NuFlare a 100% unit, which it said was “the best option for maximizing NuFlare’s corporate value”.
 Its offer price of 11,900 yen had been agreed upon with a special committee set up by NuFlare and was “appropriate”, it said.

 “While U.S. and European firms consider various options for restructuring, Japanese companies tend to fix upon only one.
-Once Toshiba decided to buy NuFlare, it doesn’t seem to have an alternative,” said a Tokyo-based investment banker.
+Once Toshiba decided to buy NuFlare, it doesn’t seem to have an alternative,” a Tokyo-based investment banker said.

 Hoya would abandon its plans if it fails to take a minimum 66.67%, it said.